LesleyYu/CSCI571/pastPapers/exam1 notes.md

 ### DOM

-1. The DOM is a programming interface (TRUE)
+1. ✅ The DOM is a programming interface (TRUE)

 2. What is the purpose of the IFRAME element? **embed a site**

-3.
+3. ✅ The DOM is language independent

+4. ✅ The DOM represents an HTML file as a tree

+5. ✅ The DOM is OS independent